 This is perfect for promoting relevant affiliate marketing products in the group without Spammy appearing.

 The best strategy for affiliate marketing using the Facebook group is to start your own.
 This will allow you to control the activities of the group.
 In a highly active Facebook group, posts are quickly buried in minutes.
-But as the admin, you have the option to pin your post to the top of the page.
+But as the admin, you can pin your post to the top of the page.

 If you’re an expert on the subject that your group caters to, it makes it easier to share your affiliate links.
 Group members look up to you for expert opinions and advice.
 This is good for giving your recommendations where necessary.